Sn1r/Forbidden-Buster/README.md

 - Probes HTTP 401 and 403 response codes to discover potential bypass techniques.
 - Utilizes various methods and headers to test and bypass access controls.
 - Customizable through command-line arguments.

+### Updates
+- Added API fuzzing methods, which probe for different API versions and also tamper with the data.
+- Removed rate limiting feature for now.
+Better implementation in the future.

 ## Installation & Usage
 Install requirements